Authors of Pain: Return to WWE (2024–2025)

 They returned as part of a stable, The Final Testament, along with Karrion Kross, Scarlett Bordeaux and Paul Ellering.
-They first appeared on SmackDown: New Year's Revolution, attacking The Pride (Bobby Lashley and The Street Profits (Angelo Dawkins and Montez Ford)).
+They first appeared on SmackDown: New Year's Revolution, attacking The Pride (Bobby Lashley and the Street Profits (Angelo Dawkins and Montez Ford)).
 The two stables wrestled at Night 2 of WrestleMania XL, where The Final Testament lost in a Philadelphia Street Fight.
 On the following episode of NXT, The Final Testament made their NXT return with AOP attacking Axiom and Nathan Frazer, who had just won the NXT Tag Team Championship from Baron Corbin and Bron Breakker.
 On Night 2 of the 2024 WWE Draft, The Final Testament were drafted to the Raw brand.
 During Week 2 of NXT: Spring Breakin', AOP failed to defeat Axiom and Frazer for the NXT Tag Titles after interference from New Catch Republic.

 After being drafted to Raw, The Final Testament began to drive wedges into various teams across the brand; after successfully turning The New Day against one another (with Kross implying Kofi Kingston was holding Xavier Woods back from a successful singles career) and then doing the same with Awesome Truth (allying with The Miz in the process), The Final Testament then began to be targeted by The Wyatt Sicks (Uncle Howdy, Erik Rowan, Joe Gacy, Dexter Lumis, and Nikki Cross).
 On the December 9 episode of Raw, The Final Testament and The Miz defeated The Wyatt Sicks in an eight-man tag team match, ending their feud.

 On February 7, 2025, the Authors of Pain were once again released from their WWE contracts, along with their manager, Paul Ellering, ending their second tenure.
+In a March 2026 interview with Ariel Helwani, Rezar claimed that a legitimate backstage altercation involving an unnamed member of The Wyatt Sicks, who he described to be “very unprofessional” due to the member refusing to take a move during a match, led to the Authors of Pain’s release.

 Other media

-Akam and Rezar made their video game debut as playable characters with Paul Ellering appearing as their manager in WWE 2K18, they also appear as playable characters in WWE 2K19, WWE 2K20,WWE 2K Battlegrounds and WWE 2K25.
+Akam and Rezar made their video game debut as playable characters with Paul Ellering appearing as their manager in WWE 2K18, they also appear as playable characters in WWE 2K19, WWE 2K20, WWE 2K Battlegrounds and WWE 2K25.